 CONCLUSION

 This study was a small attempt to know the effect of silicon fertilization on crop growth and their physiological characters.
-From the results, it was obvious that Si does have a role in plant development and growth.
+From the results, it is evident that Si does have a role in plant development and growth.
 Out of all the ten maize genotypes, COH(M)8 was found to be Si efficient as it was able to utilize Si better than others to produce more DMP and better growth attributes.
-Different physiological parameters and their relationship with growth due to silicon fertilization revealed that Si as calcium silicate was able to improve the growth, physiology and antioxidant enzymes of hybrid maize genotypes.
-Also, relationship studies between dry matter production and growth attributes like root volume and relative water content showed a linear relationship which also proved that Si increases the plant strength, promotes root and shoot growth, improves photosynthetic activity and gives the plants resistance against stress as well.
-Hence, Si fertilisation is not only involved in stress tolerance mechanisms of the plants but also increased the plant establishment and growth.
+Different physiological parameters and their relationship with growth due to silicon fertilization revealed that Si as calcium silicate improved the growth, physiology and antioxidant enzymes of hybrid maize genotypes.
+Also, relationship studies between dry matter production and growth attributes like root volume and relative water content showed a linear relationship, which also proved that Si increases the plant strength, promotes root and shoot growth, improves photosynthetic activity and gives the plants resistance against stress as well.
+Hence, Si fertilization is not only involved in stress tolerance mechanisms of the plants but also increased the plant establishment and growth.

 REFERENCES